TroyOwens0493/programming-with-classes/README.md

 # cse210-student-template
-This is the starter code for students in CSE 210.
+This is my change to the readme to show that I know how to use git.
+You could say that I git it pretty well.

 This repository contains the starter code for many different projects.
 They are arranged as follows: